-Dr Kewes took her DPhil at Jesus College, Oxford in 1996.
+Professor Kewes took her DPhil at Jesus College, Oxford in 1996.
 She was the J A Pye Junior Research Fellow at University College, Oxford (1995-1997) and held positions as Lecturer and then Senior Lecturer at the University of Wales, Aberystwyth (1997-2003) before returning to Jesus College as a Tutorial Fellow in 2003.
-She is a Fellow of the Royal Historical Society and serves on the editorial boards of The Huntington Library Quarterly, Postgraduate English and Critical Survey.
+She is a Fellow of the Royal Historical Society and serves on the Oxford English Monographs Committee and the editorial boards of The Huntington Library Quarterly, Postgraduate English and Critical Survey.
+She is Chair of the Joint School of History and English.

 Papers covering the period from the sixteenth century to the early nineteenth, including Shakespeare.
 She teaches interdisciplinary classes for the Joint School of History and English and the early modern paper for the Joint School of Classics and English.